fluent/fluentd-docs-gitbook/plugins/output/elasticsearch.md

 immediately.

 The record will be created when the `chunk_keys` condition has been met.
-To change the output frequency, please specify the `time` in chunk\_keys and specify `timekey` value in conf.
+To change the output frequency, please specify the `time` in `chunk_keys` and specify `timekey` value in configuration.

-This document doesn't describe all parameters.
-If you want to know full features, check the Further Reading section.
+This document does not describe all the parameters.
+For details, refer to the **Further Reading** section.

 ## Installation

-Since `out_elasticsearch` has been included in the standard distribution of td-agent since v3.0.1, td-agent users do not need to install it manually.
+Since `out_elasticsearch` has been included in the standard distribution of `td-agent` since v3.0.1, `td-agent` users do not need to install it manually.

-If you have installed Fluentd without td-agent, please install this plugin using `fluent-gem`.
+If you have installed Fluentd without `td-agent`, please install this plugin using `fluent-gem`:

 ```
 $ fluent-gem install fluent-plugin-elasticsearch